Last Updated:

 Run the Windows Update Troubleshooter.

-The built-in troubleshooter can detect and fix common update issues.
+The built-in troubleshooter can detect and resolve common update issues.
 Here’s how to use it:

 If the troubleshooter doesn’t work, move to the next solution.